aisingapore/PeekingDuck/README.md

 4. For more help on how to use PeekingDuck's command line interface, you can use `peekingduck --help`.

-### PeekingDuck Python API

-Apart from running it via CLI, PeekingDuck can be ran as a python module as well.
-See our [guide](https://peekingduck.readthedocs.io/en/stable/getting_started/04_python_mode.html) on using PeekingDuck via the Python API.

 ## How PeekingDuck Works